bbauska/Anti-Project2025/anti.md

 matters.
 To prevent congressional staff from answer shopping among HQ OLA, the DHS OCFO, and components, DHS legislative affairs appropriations staff should be moved from MGMT OCFO into OLA.
-Regarding components, budget/appropriations staff should move from component budget offices into component legislative affairs offices.
+Regarding components, budget/appropriations staff should move from component budget offices into component legislative affairs offices.</p>

-“In both OPA and OLA, a change in mission and culture is needed.
-The clients of both components are the President and the Secretary, not the media, external organizations, or Congress.
+<p>“In both OPA and OLA, a change in mission and culture is needed.
+The clients of both components are
+the President and the Secretary, not the media, external organizations, or Congress.
 OPA and OLA should change from being compliance correspondents for outside entities airing grievances to serving as messengers and advocates for the President and the Secretary.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]
+[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>

-Project 2025’s chapter on the Department of State short-circuits congressional oversight by establishing greater presidential control over communications between the agency and committees of jurisdictions with Congress.
+<p>Project 2025’s chapter on the Department of State short-circuits congressional oversight by
+establishing greater presidential control over communications between the agency and committees of jurisdictions with Congress.
 Specifically, it recommends deferring to the White House on certain communications with Congress.
 In practice, that means for affected issues of agency business, any discussions between Congress and the agency would have to be channeled through the White House.
-“The department must therefore take particular care in its interaction with Congress, since poor interactions with Congress, regardless of intentions, could trigger congressional pushback or have other negative impacts on the President’s agenda.
+“The department must therefore take particular care in its interaction with Congress, since poor interactions with Congress, regardless of intentions, could trigger congressional pushback or have other negative impacts on the President’s agenda.</p>

-This will require particularly strong leadership of the Department of State’s Bureau of Legislative Affairs.
+<p>This will require particularly strong leadership of the Department of State’s Bureau of Legislative Affairs.
 The Secretary of State and political leadership should ensure full coordination with the White House regarding congressional engage- ment on any State Department responsibility.
 This may lead to, for example, the President authorizing the State Department to engage with Members of Congress and